sopherapps/scdb/docs/HOW_IT_WORKS.md

 #### 5. Compact

 Compaction can run automatically every few hours.
 During that time, the database would be locked.
 No read, nor write would be allowed.
-It can also be requested for by the user.
+Compaction can also be started by the user.

 1. Create new file
 2. Copy header into the new file